 VPO (VIVIENDAS PROTEGIDAS)

-A vivienda protegida in Spain, also known as vivienda de protección oficial (VPO), is a type of government-subsidized housing.
-The aim is to provide affordable housing for people on average or low incomes.
+A vivienda protegida in Spain, also called vivienda de protección oficial (VPO), is a type of housing subsidized by the government.
+The goal is to provide affordable housing to people with average or low incomes.

-- Their price is regulated: they are sold or rented at prices lower than those on the open market.
+- Their price is regulated: they are sold or rented at prices below those of the free market.

 - Buyers or tenants generally have to meet certain criteria, such as income ceilings.